 Section 7 of this document constitutes the Prepayment Interface Device Technical Specifications (PPMID), which describe the minimum physical, functional, interface, data, testing and certification requirements of a PPMID maintained to comply with standard condition 46 of the gas supply licence or standard condition 52 of the electricity supply licence.

-Section 8 of this document constitutes the HAN Connected Auxiliary Load Control Switch (HCALCS) Technical Specifications, which describe the minimum physical, functional, interface, testing and certification requirements of an HCALCS maintained to comply with standard condition 52 of the electricity supply licence.
+Section 8 of this document constitutes the HAN Connected Auxiliary Load Control Switch (HCALCS) Technical Specifications, which describe the minimum physical, functional, interface, data, testing and certification requirements of an HCALCS maintained to comply with standard condition 52 of the electricity supply licence.

+Section 9 of this document constitutes the Standalone Auxiliary Proportional Controller (SAPC) Technical Specifications, which describe the minimum physical, functional, interface, data, testing and certification requirements of an SAPC maintained to comply with standard condition [52] of the electricity supply licence.

 SMETS was notified to the European Commission in accordance with the requirements of the Technical Standards and Regulations Directive laying down a procedure for the provision of information in the field of technical regulations and rules on Information Society services.